-The previous hygiene and prevention regulations still apply: Please continue to maintain a safety distance of at least one and a half meters from other people.
-You should also make sure that you observe the cough and sneeze etiquette and wash your hands several times a day.
+The previous hygiene and prevention guidelines should continue to be followed: Please continue to keep a safe distance of at least one and a half metres from other people.
+You should also make sure to follow the cough and sneeze etiquette and wash your hands several times a day.

-The Tourist Information in the Town Hall on Marienplatz is open again.
-The guest service can also be reached by phone from Monday to Friday 9 am to 5 pm at +49 89 233 96500.
+The Tourist Information office in the Town Hall on Marienplatz is open for you.
+Please wear an FFP2 or medical mask when entering the Tourist Information.
+The guest service can also be reached by phone from Monday to Friday 9 am to 5 pm at +49 89233 96500.

-If you have acute questions about the coronavirus during your stay in Munich, please contact the Coronavirus Hotline of the City of Munich: +49 89 233 96333
+For acute questions regarding the coronavirus during your stay in Munich, please contact the Coronavirus Hotline of the City of Munich: 089 233 96333.

 Further information on entry for guests coming to Munich from abroad can be found here.